Blaise Smith R.H.A.

 More, this genre has inspired some of his most personal and speculative work, in which he tests the boundaries of his whole approach to picture-making.
 He sees his still lifes as ‘much more abstract, in a sense, than the landscapes or portraits’.

-The works on view are carefully structured and encompass a myriad of subjects from crusty breads, fruits, vegetables and flowers to humble domestic utensils and kitchen crockery.
+The works on view were carefully structured and encompass a myriad of subjects from crusty breads, fruits, vegetables and flowers to humble domestic utensils and kitchen crockery.
 These paintings act as records of our everyday world with an often idiosyncratic beauty, which is why they reward a closer examination.
 Smith’s still lifes reveal his technical prowess and his fundamental ability to play with light and composition.

-This exhibition offers a unique opportunity to review over twenty years of Blaise Smith’s still life paintings, to engage with the progression of his artistic skills and way of seeing, and to spend time appreciating one of Ireland’s foremost contemporary painters.
+This exhibition offered a unique opportunity to review over twenty years of Blaise Smith’s still life paintings, to engage with the progression of his artistic skills and way of seeing, and to spend time appreciating one of Ireland’s foremost contemporary painters.